Who am I?

 Things I do for fun

 Aside from education, I'm very passionate about sports and living a healthy lifestyle in general.
+During the pandemic, my roommate convinced me to start surfing with him, and it’s been really fun so far (don’t ask me for lessons, I’m not that good…yet).
 You can catch me watching and participating in most physical activities, especially baseball and basketball.
-Go Dodgers and Lakers!
+Oh and my favorite sports teams?
+None other than the 2020 World Series Champions and the 2020 NBA Finals Champions (I bleed Los Angeles sports).

 I also LOVE video games (who doesn’t?).
-Of course sports/fighting games are always fun when playing with friends, but I’m a sucker for single-player story games.
-I just recently finished God of War for the PS4, and WOW was that a great game!
+Of course sports/fighting/shooter games are always fun when playing with friends, but I’m a sucker for single-player story games.
+During quarantine, I finally picked up and finished Breath of the Wild and WOW, what an amazing game!
+It’s definitely up there in my favorite games of all time.
 I’ll always have a soft spot for Pokémon, and hopefully someday I’ll be able to catch them all in Pokémon Go!

 I’m also part-owner/ownee to two Shiba Inu residing with my parents in Los Angeles.
 Despite their cuteness and human-like personalities, they can sometimes be a handful to take care of.
 Shiba Inu are definitely not for first-time dog owners, so if you’re thinking of adopting one (or maybe two), I’d recommend watching this short video to see if you’re ready for the challenge!